David Hume Institute David Hume Institute

 Understanding Scotland Economy Tracker - May 2024

-Latest in the Understanding Scotland Economy Tracker series reveals and mixed picture of public opinion of the Economy.
+Latest in the Understanding Scotland Economy Tracker series reveals a mixed picture of public opinion of the Economy.

 The latest survey from the Understanding Scotland Economy Tracker series reveals that healthcare and the cost of living are at the forefront of Scottish voters' minds as they get ready to decide how to cast their votes in July.